 When blending for his red wines he lists 10 of the most important components – and this is essentially ‘fruit’ repeated 10 times.
 Tannin structure takes a secondary priority – he creates wines both very drinkable as soon as you open a bottle (no decanting required) but also red wines that will hit a sweet spot in 8-10 years – where the fruit becomes more integrated with the backbone.
 He does not want tannins to dominate his wines – rather the wine should be seamless from start to finish.

-The 2012 Napa Valley Cabernet Sauvignon shows a strong viscosity in the glass and is dark ruby in color.
+The 2012 Round Two Napa Valley Cabernet Sauvignon shows a strong viscosity in the glass and is dark ruby in color.
 The aromas show notes of mint, dried rose petal and black licorice – this is a very drinkable (early) Napa Cabernet Sauvignon.
 It is a “pretty” Cabernet Sauvignon made without extended maceration time – a lighter style if you will without any sharp edges.
 Cherry, ripe cranberry and chalky well-integrated tannins linger pleasantly.

-The 2013 Howell Mountain Cabernet Sauvignon was sourced from the Red Lake Vineyard.
+The 2013 Round Two Howell Mountain Cabernet Sauvignon was sourced from the Red Lake Vineyard.
 It is dark in the glass quickly revealing ripe fruit aromatics – noticeably blackberry.
 Layered with flavor it also shows excellent acidity – mouth watering on the finish.
 Dusty, somewhat chalky fine grained tannins linger.

 This is truly a small family run winery.
 Dennis makes the wines (usually only 400 cases per vintage) and Adele helps along with his two children Sam and Elaine.
 For more information about Round Two Wines and to join their mailing list visit: www.roundtwowines.com